HDSB-OT-Farid2021Q2-ICS3U/hangman-project-group-4/README.md

 # Gaming Instructions

-This is an online, single-player hangman game.
+This is an online hangman game.
 If you are not familiar with the game rule, read the "Game Rule" section below.

 Although this product can work on most computers, it is recommended that you check the "Hardware Requirement" section below.